-The award in this category is not given for past achievements but will enable winning schools to develop sustainability projects for implementation in their own schools.
+The award in this category is not given for past achievements but will enable students from winning high schools to implement sustainability projects in their own schools.
 These student-led projects must demonstrate innovative approaches to address sustainability challenges, and inspire students to take active roles in sustainable development.

-The category is open to all high schools with students between 11-19 years old.
-The application must be submitted by the school and supported by its management.
-The winning school projects will:
+The application must be submitted by the students and supported by the school management.
+The projects must: